-What Can a Handyman Do in Duluth, MN?
+What Can a Handyman Do Without a License in Duluth, MN?

 In Minnesota, most “handyman”/remodeler work on 1–4 unit residential property is regulated through the MN Department of Labor and Industry (DLI) as a Residential Building Contractor/Remodeler (often called a residential contractor license), but there is a limited “contractor registration” path for smaller/limited residential work.
 A common misunderstanding is that MN has a broad dollar-amount handyman exemption—MN’s main dividing line is whether you need a DLI residential contractor license vs. (in limited cases) being able to operate under a DLI contractor registration, and trade work (electrical/plumbing/HVAC) is separately licensed regardless of job size.